Azure/kubeflow-aks/Deploy-with-tls.md

 ## Install kubelogin with TLS and Unique Password
 It is assumed you have completed the steps in the main [README](./README.md) file up to point where you deployed installed Kustomize.
 Follow the steps below to deploy kubeflow and provide access to it with TLS.
 Please note that a self-signed certificate is used for demonstration purposes.
 Do not use self signed certs for production workloads.
 You can easily swap this self-signed cert with your CA certificate for your usecase.

+    > :warning:For this deployment, we will be using a simple method for authenticating to Kubeflow.
+For more advanced usecases, please configure your deployment to use Azure AD.
 1. The first step is to generate a new Hash/Password combination using bycrypt.
 There are many ways of doing this, eg by generating it [using python](https://www.geeksforgeeks.org/hashing-passwords-in-python-with-bcrypt/).
 For simplicity we will be using coderstool's [Bycrypt Hash Generator](https://www.coderstool.com/bcrypt-hash-generator) for testing purposes.
 Do not do this for production workloads.
 In the plane text field, enter a password for your first user, then click on the "Generate Hash" button.
 You can generate multiple if you have multiple users.
     ![Generate password](./media/brypt-password-generation.png)
 1. Head to the tls-manifest/manifests/common/dex/base/config-map.yaml file and update the hash value there (around line 22) with the hash you just generated.
 You can also change the email address, username and userid.
 In addition, you can setup multiple users by adding more users to the array.